dockstore/dockstore-documentation/docs/dictionary.rst

 NIH
 ---
-*abbreviation for* National Institute of Health
+*abbreviation for* National Institutes of Health

     An American government institution, part of the Department of Health and Human Services (HHS), that engages in medical research.